eclipse-openj9/openj9-docs/docs/enhancementstoopenjdksecurity.md

 You can specify only one of the attributes - `slot`, `slotListIndex`, or `tokenlabel`.
 If you do not specify any of these attributes, the default behavior is that the `slotListIndex` attribute is set to 0.

-For more information, see [PKCS#11 Reference Guide](https://docs.oracle.com/en/java/javase/11/security/pkcs11-reference-guide1.html).
+For more information about the SunPKCS11 configuration file, see [PKCS#11 Reference Guide](https://docs.oracle.com/en/java/javase/11/security/pkcs11-reference-guide1.html).

 <!-- ==== END OF TOPIC ==== enhancementstoopenjdksecurity.md ==== -->